Learn how to make perfect place cards in less than five minutes with the Cricut! Create the perfect tablescape with this simple tutorial!

 Here are the steps I followed to make these place cards:

 Start by making two rectangles on your Cricut Explore Air™ 2.
 My first was 3.5″ by 2″ and the other one was 3.25″ by 1.75″.
 Change the smaller rectangle to a “writing” one by clicking the image, and changing the icon from the “scissors” to the “pen” (see images).
+If you’re not familiar with the Cricut basics – like making shapes and text, you can start learning on the Cricut site here.

 Next, add text (image above).
 I used the font “Yours Truly” here, and I changed the letter spacing to -0.76 so that the letters would connect without spacing, like cursive writing.
 Make sure you have it set as a writing font, and set in the same colour as your written rectangle above [choose the colour when you click on the photo in the edit bar].